EthanEFung/UziMail/README.md

 * TEMPORARY DEPENDENCY - Postman Native Application.
   [get postman](https://www.getpostman.com/).
 As a beta, this dependency is required in order to send CRUD operations with json payloads.
-Once an UI, and or extended API is built, this will be deprecated.
+Once an UI, and or extended API is built, this will no longer be needed.

 Be sure to create a .env file to store all your api keys.